nuCleaRR/Itsp-home-assessment/README.md

 * Integration tests are running on real API
 * Swagger is up and running
 * Simple authentication/authorization using Bearer token
+* Any single cpu cycle of ChatGPT was not harm :)

 ## How to run
 * Application requires Git and [.NET SDK 7](https://dotnet.microsoft.com/en-us/download):